FlrMh/Cloud_Computing_with_AWS/README.md

 ## AMI (Amazon Machine Image)

- An AMI is a pre-configured virtual machine image used to create EC2 (Elastic Compute Cloud) instances in Amazon Web Services (AWS).
-An AMI contains an operating system, application server, and other required software components needed to launch an EC2 instance.
+ An ***AMI*** is a **pre-configured virtual machine image used to create EC2 (Elastic Compute Cloud) instances in Amazon Web Services (AWS)**.
+An AMI contains an *operating system, application server, and other required software components needed to launch an EC2 instance*.

-- AMIs are used to create virtual servers quickly and efficiently in the cloud.
-AWS provides a wide variety of pre-configured AMIs for popular operating systems and software applications.
-Users can also create their own customized AMIs based on their specific requirements.
+- AMIs are **used to create virtual servers quickly and efficiently in the cloud**.
+- AWS provides a wide variety of pre-configured AMIs for popular operating systems and software applications.

+!!! **Note**: *Users can also create their own customized AMIs based on their specific requirements*.

-- When launching an EC2 instance, users can choose the AMI that best meets their needs.
-The instance will then be launched with the specified operating system, applications, and other software components configured in the selected AMI.
-This can save users a significant amount of time and effort in setting up and configuring servers in the cloud.
+- When launching an EC2 instance, users can *choose the AMI that best meets their needs*.
+The **instance will then be launched with the specified operating system, applications, and other software components configured in the selected AMI**.
+- AMIs can **save users a significant amount of time and effort in setting up and configuring servers in the cloud**.

 ![](images/AMI.jpg)